stacks-network/docs/_develop/radiks-collaborate.md

 ### Create a UserGroup

-To create a `UserGroup`, your application must import the class from `radiks`:
+To create a `UserGroup`, you must import the class into your application from `radiks`:

 ```javascript
 import { UserGroup } from 'radiks';